andygrunwald/your-connection-deserves-a-name/redis/php/README.md

-# Your redis connection deserves a name: PHP edition
+# your _redis_ connection deserves a name: PHP edition

-An example on how to assign a name to a redis connection in PHP.
+An example on how to assign a name to a [redis](https://redis.io/) connection in PHP.

 ## Get it running